For Better or For Worse: Legacy

 The strip is perhaps best known for the fact that, unlike most comic strips, it took place more or less in real time for most of its run.
-Michael and Elizabeth were a young child and a toddler at the strip's beginning, and by the end had grown into adults, with Michael married and raising his own children while Elizabeth married at the end of the strip.
-Youngest child April was born 11 years into the strip's run and was 17 at the strip's conclusion.
+Michael and Elizabeth were a young child and a toddler at the strip's beginning, and by the end have grown into adults, with Michael married and raising his own children and Elizabeth married.
+The youngest child, April, was born 11 years into the strip's run and was 17 at its conclusion.

 During its run, the strip was also celebrated for its realism, eschewing cartoon stereotypes in favour of a nuanced, relatable look at typical adult, child and teen concerns.
+For example, in the early 2000s, there was a Western trend in which students as young as ten years old wore thong underwear above their pants.
+In September 2004, Johnston used this trend as inspiration for a storyline in which April and her friends return to school to see the incoming sixth-graders dressing in revealing clothing and exposing their thongs.
+Johnston did not need to look far for inspiration; she noted, "We actually do get days that are warm enough for young girls to hang wildly out of their clothing."

-A storyline in which the supporting character Lawrence came out as gay cemented this reputation, as well as various stories dealing with prejudice, bullying, the mentally and physically handicapped, theft, cheating and abuse.
-The Pattersons were often shown as a good, "normal" family, often forced to deal with others from broken homes or worse situations.
+The storyline in which Lawrence comes out as gay cemented this reputation, as well as various stories dealing with prejudice, bullying, the mentally and physically disabled, theft, cheating and abuse.
+The Pattersons were often shown as a good, "normal" family forced to deal with others from broken homes or worse situations.